Case Study: Kenya’s Horticulture Industry and Foreign Trade in Africa

 Kenyan Institutions and Agreements:

-Kenya is a member of the UN and the WTO and has multiple regional trade agreements.
-As a result, Kenya has undertaken substantial trade liberalization initiatives within the WTO framework, including the Most-favoured-nation tariff reduction, quantitative restrictions
+Kenya is a member of the UN and WTO and has multiple regional trade agreements.
+As a result, Kenya has undertaken substantial trade liberalization initiatives within WTO framework, including the Most-favoured-nation tariff reduction, quantitative

 removal, business environment